A HISTORY

 In July 1968, Blandy received the Squadron Battle Efficiency "E" and the Operations Departmental "E".
 In August, she won the Arleigh Burke Fleet Trophy awarded annually to the ship with the Atlantic Fleet that achieves the greatest improvement in battle efficiency during the year.

-Blandy arrived back in Norfolk, Virginia on 5 November 1968 after having steamed 60,000 miles and making calls at some of the world's most exotic ports.
+Blandy arrived back in Norfolk, Virginia on S November 1968 after having steamed 60,000 miles and making calls at some of the world's most exotic ports.
 While on stopovers between gunline tours she visited, Kaohsiung, Taiwan; Sasebo, Japan; and Hong Kong.
 Enroute to and from Southeast Asia, she visited: Subic Bay, Philippines; Guam; Pearl Harbor; Midway Island; San Diego; and Rodman, Canal Zone.

-In January 1969, Admiral T. H. Moorer, Chief of Naval Operations, awarded Blandy the MERITORIOUS UNIT COMMENDATION and her crew were authorized to wear the Meritorious Unit Commendation Ribbon for their service in Vietnam.
+In January 1969, Admiral T. H. Moorer, Chief of Naval Operations, awarded Blandy the MERITORIOUS UNIT COMMENDATION and her crew were authorized to wear the Meritorious Unit Commendation Ribbon for their service in Vienam.
 In the Citiation, Admiral Moorer stated:

+In January 1972 and after the holiday season, Blandy once more set sail for Operation SPRINGBOARD in the Caribbean.
 In April, she returned for operations in the vicinity of Cuba.
 During this period, she conducted numerous readiness exercises and was able to fulfill the operational requirements of Commander in Chief, U.S. Atlantic Fleet.
 During the Summer of 1972, Blandy provided indoctrination and training to Naval Academy Midshipmen.
 She operated daily during July and August out of Newport, R.I. with the Midshipmen.
-In addition, Blandy was one of the first ships to take young men on the highly successful “Go Navy” recruitment cruises.
-By 1972, Z-116 had rewritten the rule book for Navy Women and raised the issue of their serving aboard Navy ships.
-In August 1972, Maureen Connolly, a Portland Press-Herald reporter, made the trip from Newport to Portland, ME becoming the first woman to take an overnight cruise on a destroyer.
-Later that month, Anne Bohan, with sixty-five other Women Officer Candidates aboard, got the ship underway for a day of routine exercises.
-Later in the year, Blandy steamed south to Baltimore, MD for the 176th anniversary of the frigate Constellation.
+In addition, she provided prospective recruits with a first hand lookat life aboard a destroyer.

 In September 1972, Blandy provided assistance to the U.S.S.
 Forrestal as she prepared for her deployment to the Mediterranean.
 Unbeknown to Blandy, at the beginning of the period, she too would be deployed to the Western Pacific and the SEVENTH Fleet for the second time.

-While off the coast of Vietnam, Blandy continued to distinguish herself by always being ready when and where needed.
+On 17 October 1972, Blandy deployed to the waters off Vietnam.
+Her outstanding record in competition during the year did not go unnoticed and on 6 October, Commander Destroyer Squadron 26 presented the ship with three Battle Efficiency "E"s.
+These recognized the consistent excellence of the Engineering, Operations and Weapons Departments.
+At Change of Command ceremonies on 21 November 1972 at Subic Bay, R.P., LCDR William G. Martin took command from Captain Sullivan.
+The ceremony was pushed up a day and ComDesRon 35 emparked as Gunline Commander and by 1730 Blandy was underway for the gunline.
+While again on the gunline off the coast of Vietnam, Blandy continued to distinguished herself by always being ready when and where needed.
 She answered hostile fire from the coast of North Vietnam on several occasions and received the Combat Action Ribbon.
-Of interest to any Bland history buff would be the Command History for 1972(See Appendix C).
+Of interest to any Bland history buff would be the Command History for 1972.
 This rather complete history both details and summarizes a very interesting year in the life and service of Blandy demonstrating her ability honed over the years in training to perform when she was needed to serve on the battle line.

 Of further interest is Captain William Martin's Command History description of 1973's beginning,

-New Years Day 1973 found Blandy on the gunline off Vietnam in what was to be the twilight days of the U.S.Naval involvement there.
+New Years Day 1973 found Blandy on the gunline off Vietnam in what was to be the twilight days of the U.S.naval involvement there.
 The first 18 hours passed peacefully as; resting when possible and finding time to enjoy the holiday meal.
-Transquility ceased abruptly at 1800 as Blandy with the Gunline Commander embarked, commenced an attack aimed at enemy gun emplacements in the vicinity of Cap Lai.
+Tranquility ceased abruptly at 1800 as Blandy with the Gunline Commander embarked, commenced an attack aimed at enemy gun emplacements in the vicinity of Cap Lai.
 At 1802 hours, Blandy began receiving hostile fire.
 The rounds fell closest off the port bow at a range of 150 yards.
-BLANDY commenced firing counter-battery and after 32 rounds the hostile fire ceased No material or personnel casualties were sustained and Blandy subsequently was awarded the Combat Acton Ribbon.
+BLANDY commenced firing counter-battery and after 32 rounds the hostile fire ceased No material or personnel casualties were sustained and Blandy subsequently was awarded the Combat Action Ribbon.

 Blandy returned to Norfolk from the Western Pacific in April 1973 and underwent a series of successful inspections to insure her level of readiness and training was satisfactory.
 In July, she received the Squadron Battle Efficiency "E" as well as departmental "E"s for the Engineering and Gunnery Departments.